Festival Playlist: Time is Away

 Thursday Shuttle Bus Information

-We will be running a bus service from Bricks St. Anne’s House to Paintworks, enabling you to attend both openings.
+We will be running a free bus service from Bricks St. Anne’s House to Paintworks, enabling you to attend both openings.
 Buses will leave Bricks St. Anne’s House at 6.45pm & 7.15pm.
-Spaces will be available on a first-come-first-served basis.
+Spaces for the bus can be booked here.

 The festival symposium will bring together many of the artists exhibiting across the festival for a day of lively discussion.
 Each artist will appear in-conversation with an invited guest, unpacking the ideas behind their exhibition.
 The symposium is a unique opportunity to hear leading voices from across the photographic world, all together in the same room for the first time.
 Throughout the day there will be opportunities for audience questions and informal conversation.

-Venue: The Crypt, St. Paul’s Church, 2 Southville Rd, Bristol BS3 1AS Free entry, donations welcome.
+The Crypt, St. Paul’s Church, 2 Southville Rd, Bristol BS3 1AS

 Join us to celebrate the opening of Spaces of Separation by Sarker Protick – a long term study of the colonial architectural remains found across Bangladesh and West Bengal.